 Open the Photos app, then select one or more photos or videos.

-Tap AirDrop, then select the device that you want to share with.
-Learn more about using AirDrop.
+Tap AirDrop, then select the device you want to share with.
+Find out more about using AirDrop.

-For large numbers of photos, learn how to import your photos instead.
+For large numbers of photos, find out how to import your photos instead.